rohan-paul/Movie-Finder-React-Native/README.md

 <img src='./movie-finder.gif'>

+Movie data is coming from [https://developers.themoviedb.org/3/getting-started](https://developers.themoviedb.org/3/getting-started)

 ## Overall App flow

 - When the app launches first an animated Lottie file acts as loader while fetching initial upcoming-movie data from
-- On the List page, display upcoming movies, sorted by latest first.
+- On the List page, displaying upcoming movies, sorted by latest first.
 - The List page allows for infinite scrolling.
 - At the top search for movies by typing movie title text, this uses the search API.
 Search results will be displayed on the List page itself.
 - When search is cancelled by clicking on the cross icon inside search bar, it reverts back to showing all upcoming movies again
 - When you click on a movie card, the app stack-navigate to the Details page showing movie details.
-Then the on-screen back button on the details page navigates the user back to the List page.
+Then the on-screen back button or the Device back button on the details page navigates the user back to the List page.

 **Have used, Redux for state management and Thunk for middleware.
 Added 16 passing test, mostly to cover the Redux actions and Reducers and the util functions**

-### To run all the tests, following command in root folder
+#### To run all the tests run below command in root folder

 ```
 npm run test
 ```

-## For launching the Project in your local machine's Android Emulator.
+### For launching the Project in your local machine's Android Emulator.
 (Note, I have not tested the app in XCode and ios emulator)

-- git clone the app (remove yarn.lock file if it exists).
+- git clone the project.

 Then open a Terminal in root folder and run Commands:-